Home page logo

 The second argument to receive_buf is a Boolean value controlling whether the delimiting string is returned along with the received data (true) or discarded (false).

 On success the function returns true along with the received data.
-On failure the function returns false or nil along with an error string.
-Possible error messages are the same as those that the other receive functions can return, with the addition of
+On failure the function returns false or nil along with an receive error string.
+This function may also throw errors for incorrect usage.

 Parameters